 Country Funding Organisation Total maximum budget Comments Belgium Belgian Science Policy Office (Belspo) € 350,000 Budget is available for for projects with a duration of 36 to 48 months.
 (The budget is contigent on the approval by the Belgian government).
 Belgium Department of Economy, Science & Innovation, Government of Flanders € 350,000 The budget is available for a 36 to 48 month project.
-Germany German Federal Ministry of Education and Research (BMBF) € 2,000,000 Budget available for 48 months with maximum annual funds of € 500,000 (conditional budget; contingent on the approval by the German federal government).
+Germany German Federal Ministry of Education and Research (BMBF) € 2,000,000 Budget available for 48 months with maximum annual funds of € 500,000 (conditional budget; contingent on the approval by the German federa government).
 Italy Ministry of universities and research (MUR) € 600,000 Budget is available for 48 months.
 Max. € 200,000 per project.
 The Netherlands Dutch Research Council (NWO) € 1,456,000 Budget is available for projects with a duration of 48 months.
 Between €300,000 and €1,456,000 can be applied per project.
-(The budget is contingent on the approval by the Dutch government).
-Poland The National Centre for Research and Development (NCBR) € 600,000 Funding is tailored for a 36 months project.
+Norway Research Council of Norway (RCN) € 520,000 Funding is available for up to 48 months.
+Budget is expected to fund participation in 2 projects.
+The funding is subject to final approval of the Portfolio board of Energy and Transport, April 10th 2024 Poland The National Centre for Research and Development (NCBR) € 600,000 Funding is tailored for a 36 months project.
 Actual project duration proposed can differ from that reference.
 Max. € 200,000 per partner.
 Romania Executive Agency for Higher Education, Research, Development, and Innovation Funding (UEFISCDI) € 500,000 Budget is available for 36 months.
 Max. € 250,000 per project if Romanian applicant is a coordinator; Max. € 200,000 per project if Romanian applicant is a partner.
-More information here .
-United Kingdom Department for Environment, Food and Rural Affairs (DEFRA) € 520,000 Funding is available for up to 48 months.
-Budget is expected to fund participation in 2 or more projects.
+More information